thephpleague/csv/docs/9.0/interoperability/escape-formula-injection.md

 <p class="message-warning">Even though the <code>EscapeFormula</code> formatter is provided it must be stressed that
 this is in no way a bulletproof method.
-This prevention mechanism only works if <strong>you know how the CSV export will be consumed</strong>.
+This prevention mechanism only works if <strong>you know how the CSV export will be consumed or have been generated</strong>.
 In any other cases, you are better off leaving the filtering to the consuming client and report any found security concerns to their respective security channel.</p>